ghollisjr/cl-opencl-utils/README.txt

    (typecast x :int) ==> ((int) x)
    (coerce x :int) ==> ((int) x)

-10. Pointers have a type operator, pointer, and can have their address or value returned by the address and value operators:
+10. Pointers have a type operator, pointer.
+The address and value operators return the address or value of their argument:

     (var x :int 0)
     ;; create pointer variable to address of x